knowit/academy2022.knowit.no/src/pages/programs/teknologi/agile-development.md

 ---
-path: "/courses/tech-lead/agile-development"
+path: '/courses/teknologi/agile-development'
-date: "2019-10-08 09:00"
+date: '2022-02-01'
-endDate: "2019-10-09 16:00"
 confirmed: true
-location: "Midten, Oslo"
+location: 'TBD'
-title: "Agile Development Best Practices"
+title: 'Agile Development Best Practices'
-teacher: "Dr. Venkat Subramaniam"
+teacher: 'Dr. Venkat Subramaniam'
 description:
-  "This course takes a highly practical and result driven approach to being agile.
+  'This course takes a highly practical and result driven approach to being agile.
 It will present the major impediments, things we have to deeply introspect and change.
 It will discuss why adaptive planning is highly essential and how to get the team to working in that mode.
-It has a good mixture of technical and non-technical details to help adapt, succeed and sustain agile development."
+It has a good mixture of technical and non-technical details to help adapt, succeed and sustain agile development.'
-image: "/assets/venkat_subramaniam.jpg"
+image: '/assets/venkat_subramaniam.jpg'
-updated: "2019-06-12"
+updated: '2019-06-12'
-author: "Thomas Malt"
+author: 'Thomas Malt'
 ---

 Agile development is all about succeeding in our efforts with the help of